smartbch/docs/developers-guide/jsonrpc.md

 * `output`: `DATA` - the data returned by the internal transaction.
 * `contractAddress`:  `DATA`, 20 Bytes - The contract address created, if the transaction was a contract creation, otherwise `null`.

+### sbch_validatorsInfo

+Returns the validators info.

+Parameters: N/A

+Returns: a validator info object:

+- genesisMainnetBlockHeight: `QUANTITY` -  The BCH mainnet height when smartbch chain mint genesis block.
+- currEpochNum: `QUANTITY` -  The epoch number of current epoch.
+- validators: `Array` - Array of validator object, which mean validators created by call `stakingContract.createValidator` method.
+- validatorsUpdate: `Array` - Array of validator object, which mean validators whose voting power updated when epoch switch.
+- pendingRewards: `Array` - Array of pending rewards object, which mean validator pending rewards.
+- minGasPrice: `QUANTITY` - The minimum gas price decided in current block.
+- lastMinGasPrice: `QUANTITY` - The minimum gas price used in current block.
+- currValidators: `Array` - Array of validator object, which mean validators who on duty in current epoch.

+And the `validator` object has fields:

+- address: `DATA`, 20 Bytes - Address of the validator.
+- pubkey: `DATA`, 32 Bytes - Consensus pubkey of the validator.
+- reward_to: `DATA`, 20 Bytes - Address to receive block mint rewards.
+- voting_power: `QUANTITY` - The minimum gas price decided in current block.
+- introduction: `String` - The introduction of validator.
+- staked_coins `DATA`, 32 Bytes - Staked coins of the validator.
+- is_retiring: `Boolean` - Indicate whether validator is retired.